drewcook/js-dsa/notes/sorting.md

 Insertion sort can work maybe if we're polling new data and need to insert items a la carte into an already sorted list.
 It can be efficient because we are working with an already sorted array and need to insert it into a spot quickly.

+Or, IOW, Insertion sort is good when needing to have a long running sorting happening on the fly when needed.

 ## Comparisons

 - All are `O(1)` space complexity.